#1 Rated Best Wood Thickness Planer – Top Picks and Reviews 2019

 If you are looking for a herculean machine for your shop that can handle anything you throw at it, then you should go for Dewalt DW735X, which leads the pack with unmatched power and precision.
+This one’s a beast with a 15 Amp motor that can handle the toughest of projects.

 However, if you are looking for something affordable, that can get the job done, then we recommend the Makita KP0810.
+Easily the most advanced hand planer, it packs quite a punch with a 7.5 amp motor and a two blade cutter head, and it can get job done on a budget.

-Planers are essential to get the desired thickness and finish on your work piece.
+Planers are essential to get the desired thickness and finish on your workpiece.
 But it is difficult to pick the right one that caters to your specific needs.
 We have reviewed the top 20 planers recommended by industry veterans and experts and have narrowed down the list to the Top 6 planers and sorted them according to various needs.

-If you are just starting out and need something for relatively smaller tasks, you can go with these budget friendly options.
+If you are just starting out and need something for relatively smaller tasks, you can go with these budget-friendly options.

 A complete heavyweight when it comes to wood planers, the DW735X can handle the toughest and the most uneven of woods.
 It gives the same smooth finish on different types of woods like the Oak, Walnut, Maple or Hickory.